WELCOME TO ANISOC,

 WHAT WE DO

-During semester, we meet for weekly Anime Screenings on Tuesdays at the Banshee Labyrinth Cinema at 7pm, and for weekly Café Socials on Saturday afternoon.
+During semester, we will be meeting for weekly Anime Screenings on Friday evenings on campus, and for monthly Film Screenings at Banshee Labyrinth.
 In addition to these regular events, we also run a range of other activities throughout the year.
 In the past, we've done everything from bowling to ice skating to karaoke to bubble tea mixing!

 Our weekly events are free and open to non-members.
 However, we greatly appreciate financial support from those who pay the £2 membership fee, and some of our irregular events may only be free for members.
 If you would like to join, you can buy a permanent membership from our EUSA page.

-Please sign up to our mailing list for regular updates.
+Please follow our Instagram and Bluesky pages for regular updates.

 CURRENT SCREENINGS